Projects

 ARCTIC Change: Conservation of Canada’s Arctic Flora

 Canadian Arctic plant species have evolved to thrive in an extreme environment.
 These plants represent an incredibly important subset of global biodiversity, but relatively little is known about these important species that complete their lifecycles in a short, cold, dry climate.
 As our climate changes, these plants are some of the most vulnerable, and may also have mechanisms of resiliency we do not yet understand.
+This project aimed to generate new information on the mechanisms of plant resilience.